-My art is my reflection on symbols, signs, characters, and other symbolic elements of ancient cultures.
-I research a particular culture first, then pick those elements I wish to use in the artwork, add my own taste to the element, add my own elements that are mainly inspired by cubism, make the design then complete the painting.
+My art is my reflection on mythology, symbols, signs, characters, and other cultural elements of ancient civilizations.
+I research a particular culture first, then pick those elements I wish to use in the artwork, embed a dominant shape in the middle, add my own spin that is mainly inspired by cubism, do the details, then complete the painting.

 I am passionate to create work that reflects my love of the source material I work from.
 The ancient cultures and their untold stories, various mystery traditions, and the ever-unfolding and often mystical experience of being alive in a world that is apparently material, immaterial, and prone to all manner of interesting archetypal expressions and wonderments.

 About the Art of Symbols

 Art of Symbols is a fashion in illustrating cultures in their symbols and in abstract cubism.
 Koorosh Nejad's designs demonstrate the fear, love, hope, passion, and feelings of different cultures in symbols.
 It is a new angle to the art of symbols.
 The design often includes symbols, alphabets, signs, and other figurative shapes and characters of a specific culture.